bradleyjay/datadog_test/datadog/answers.md

 **Correct way**: That's not quite right - the graph output looked far too low.
 The '80' value is *not* point count, it's time in seconds.
 As per the [documentation](https://docs.datadoghq.com/graphing/miscellaneous/functions/) on .rollup,

->The function takes two parameters, method and time: .rollup(method,time).
+>The function takes two parameters: method and time: .rollup(method,time).
 The method can be sum/min/max/count/avg and time is in seconds.
 You can use either one individually, or both together like .rollup(sum,120).

 So instead, I've implimented a graph to plot the query ```"q": "my_metric{host:ubuntu-xenial}.rollup(sum,3600)"``` as an aggregate sum of the last 3600 seconds (one hour) of my_metric values: